anoved/yj2pwsafe/README.md

 	Password: PASSWORD
 	Comments: NOTES

-Every line must be present and formatted exactly as shown, but any field value (represented by the capitalized terms) may be left blank.
+Every line must be present and formatted exactly as shown, but any field value (represented by the ALL-CAPS terms) may be left blank.
 The `NOTES` field extends to the end of the file, and may therefore span multiple lines.
 It is assumed that other fields will not span multiple lines.

 ## Requirements